Jari57/studio-agents/WHITEPAPER.md

 ### 13.1 Terms of Service

-All users must agree to ARE's Terms of Service, which include:
+All users must agree to Studio Agents's Terms of Service, which include:

 - Acceptable use policies
 - Content ownership and licensing